-Key observations regarding trading volumes and open interest in the fourth quarter of 2014:
+Key observations regarding trading volumes and open interest in the first quarter of 2015:

-- Secondary market activity increased significantly from previous quarters as compliance entities prepared to satisfy their compliance obligations for the second control period by the March 2, 2015 deadline. - ✓ The volume of CO2 allowance transfers between unaffiliated firms was 41.6 million, up from 14.2 million allowances in the previous quarter and from 35.6 million allowances in the fourth quarter of 2013. - ✓ The total volume of trading of RGGI futures listed on ICE was 53.7 million CO2 allowances in the fourth quarter of 2014, up from 11.2 million in the prior quarter and from 45.9 million in the fourth quarter of 2013. - Although the majority (55 percent) of futures trading volume was for contracts involving allowances usable for compliance in the second control period, trading of futures contracts for future control period allowances (i.e., vintages after 2014 and contracts expiring after the compliance deadline) increased dramatically in the fourth quarter of 2014. - The open interest in RGGI options increased from 28.9 million at the beginning of the quarter to a high of 53.2 million on December 15 before falling to 32.5 million at the end of the quarter. - The share of CO2 allowances that were held by compliance entities and their affiliates at the end of the fourth quarter of 2014 was 81 percent (out of approximately 403 million allowances in circulation).
-Approximately 66 percent of the allowances in circulation will be needed for second control period compliance.
+- Secondary market activity decreased significantly from the fourth quarter of 2014 but increased from the first quarter of 2014. - ✓ The total volume of CO2 allowance transfers between unaffiliated firms was 34.4 million, down 20 percent from 43.1 million allowances in the previous quarter, but up 15 percent from 29.8 million allowances in the first quarter of 2014.
+Additional transfers were driven partly by March 2nd compliance deadline for the second control period. - ✓ The total volume of trading of RGGI futures listed on ICE was 29.3 million CO2 allowances in the first quarter of 2015, down 46 percent from 53.7 million in the prior quarter but up 40 percent from 20.9 million in the first quarter of 2014. - Only five percent of futures trading volume was for contracts involving allowances usable for compliance in the second control period (i.e., contracts expiring prior to the compliance deadline for vintages before 2015).
+All of these transactions occurred in January. - The open interest in RGGI options increased 34 percent from 32.5 million at the beginning of the quarter 43.7 at the end of the quarter. - The share of CO2 allowances that were held by compliance entities and their affiliates at the end of the first quarter of 2015 was 62 percent (out of approximately 154 million allowances in circulation).
+This excludes allowances that will be surrendered for second control period compliance.